jython/book/chapter19.rst

 However, other Java collection objects your code may use may not have such no-corruption guarantees.
-If you need to use ``LinkedHashMap``, so as to support an ordered dictionary, you will need to consider thread safety if it will be shared and mutated.
+If you need to use ``LinkedHashMap``, so as to support an ordered dictionary, you will need to consider thread safety if it will be both shared and mutated.

-Of course this only applies to mutable objects, which also must be shared.
-Remember, not all objects in Python are mutable.
+Of course this doesn't apply to immutable objects.
 Commonly used objects like strings, numbers, datetimes, tuples, and frozen sets are immutable.
 And you can also create your own immutable objects.
 (Of course, this is Python, so it's restricted to either using convention